 3. Pre-cook those beauties.

-Another way to pre-cook your bell peppers is by placing them directly over the flame (about medium-high heat) on the grill or stove top (just keep an eye on them).
+Another way to pre-cook your bell peppers is by placing them in a large skillet directly over the flame (about medium-high heat) on the grill or stove top (just keep an eye on them).
 Your bell peppers will roast beautifully and will cut down the cooking time.
+They'll be all set to add that cooked rice in when you're ready.

 4. Make the most of baking pans.